MJOLNIRPackage/MJOLNIR/docs/Tutorials/Advanced/AdvancedFitting1D.rst

            fittingX = x['L']

            # Cut out portions to make use of the automatic parameter estimation
-           ix1 = fittingX< -0.1 # All points befor -0.1 is for first Gaussian
+           ix1 = fittingX< -0.1 # All points before -0.1 is for first Gaussian
            ix2 = np.logical_and(fittingX> -0.1,fittingX<0.5) # Between ix1 and ix2 is second Gaussian
            ix3 = fittingX>0.5 # values bigger than 0.5
            # Third Gaussian is from 0.5 and the rest.